-System Boards Customize design ^ Device Settings All design changes are applied immediately and have no effect on the device.
+System Boards Customize design

+Device Settings All design changes are applied immediately and have no effect on the device.
 These changes are stored only in your local storage of this particular browser on this particular computer and are not linked to your profile.

-Configuration If you have any performance problems, turning off the animations might improve your experience!
-User Management Animation Theme Security Measure Default Size adjustment + - ~ Languages huma[®] features a series of discreet and short animations that provide a more pleasant user experience and ease of use.
-The speed of these animations is also adjustable under the design page.
-Furthermore, it can be turned off altogether.
+Configuration If you have any performance problems, turning off the animations might

+C Firmware Update Improve your experience!

+User Management Animation Theme Default

+Security Measure Size adjustment

+Languages